Popcorn Tree Triadica sebifera

 - Flower Description:

-- The yellowish flowers have no petals and appear on 8 inch dangling spikes.
+- The yellowish flowers have no petals and appear on 8-inch dangling catkin-like spikes.
 This monoecious plant produces male flowers in clusters at the upper nodes of the inflorescence.
-Female flowers are solitary and form on short branches at the base of each spike.
+Female flowers are individual and form on short branches at the base of each spike.

 -